FAQ – Frequently Asked Questions

 The frequency of visits is about twice/month in both the Kanto and Kansai areas.

-Can I visit and witness RPV?
+Can I visit and observe the process?